This post may include affiliate links; see our disclosure policy.

 - Simple syrup or maple syrup

-All you have to do?
-Shake these ingredients together in a cocktail shaker filled with ice, then strain the drink into a lowball glass.
-Take a sip and the flavor is delightfully sweet tart, with a hint of peaty smoke on the finish.
-Too simple?
-There are two ways to dress up the Buchanan drink if you’d like: keep reading.
+Shake these ingredients in a cocktail shaker filled with ice, then strain the drink into a lowball glass.
+The flavor is delightfully sweet and tart, with a hint of peaty smoke on the finish.
+Keep reading for two ways to dress up the Buchanan drink to mix it up a bit.

 Add an egg white if desired!